alismis/Notepad-os/README.md

 Thanks for supporting my OS 😁

-.asm files are for looking at codes you can use it on your own code
+.asm files are for looking at codes and for compile

 you can compile .asm to .bin with